We Must Become the Change We Want to See

 We Must Become the Change We Want to See is the first live DVD from The Sound of Animals Fighting, released on May 1, 2007.
 The DVD includes footage from one of the only four shows the band has played As of 2007.
 The show was filmed live at the House of Blues in Anaheim, California on August 27, 2006.
 The name "We Must Become the Change We Want to See" is taken from a Mahatma Gandhi quote.

 Throughout the set, Fritz Lang's 1927 film Metropolis is projected behind the band.
+It was rated four stars by Punknews.org.